digiltd/oh-rtd-test/Exec-Binding.md

 ### New format:

-    in:  exec:"<[<commandLine to execute>:<refreshintervalinmilliseconds>:<transformationrule>]"
+    in:  exec:"<[<commandLine to execute>:<refreshintervalinmilliseconds>:(<transformationrule>)]"
     out: exec:">[<openHAB-command>:<commandLine to execute>] (>[<openHAB-command>:<commandLine to execute>]) (>[...])"

 where the parts in `()` are optional.

+Notes:
-Note: Besides configuring each single openHAB command one could configure the special wildcard command '`*`' which is called in these cases where no direct match could be found.
+- Besides configuring each single openHAB command one could configure the special wildcard command '`*`' which is called in these cases where no direct match could be found.
+- A description to the transformations can be found [here](https://github.com/openhab/openhab/wiki/Transformations).
+Transforming the command's output is optional (just skip the transformation rule after the ":").

 ### General